How Long Does It Take To Recover Following An Adductor Strain

 - A grade 3 strain upward of 12 weeks.

-Don’t push to return to play too soon.
-Re-injury is common with adductor strains and any re-injury will increase the overall healing time frames.
-Discuss with your physiotherapist appropriate lower load activities that can be done to maintain fitness and strength without putting too much stress on the groin muscles.
+The suggestion would be not to push for a to return to play too quickly.
+Re-injury with groin strains can be fairly common and any re-injury will clearly increase overall healing time frames.
+If you are likely to get frustrated with the relative rest component of the rehab process then discuss with your physio appropriate lower load activities that can be done to maintain your fitness and strength without putting too much stress on the groin muscles, this is an ideal situation anyway so your physio will most likely encourage this.

 Some other things to consider for the prevention of adductor strains include:

-- Always warm up before physical activity with progressive sports specific loading to help reduce injury risk during play.
+- Warm up before physical activity with progressive sports specific loading, to prepare your tissues for what is to come and help reduce injury risk during play.

-- When exercising always stop immediately at the onset of pain or tightness in the groin.
+- When exercising always stop immediately at the onset of pain, or sensation of persistent tightness in the groin.

-- When looking to increase the intensity of training, any adjustment to training load be it duration or intensity as a rough guideline shouldn’t be progressed at any more than a 10% increase in load per week.
+- When the goal is to increase the training load, be it intensity, duration, frequency… Any adjustment to training load as a really rough guideline shouldn’t be progressed at any more than a 10% increase in load variables per week, again this slow increase in loading is more and more relevant the older you get.

-- Improve your core strength.
+- Improve your overall trunk strength.
 Adductor strains can be the result of added stress on the groin muscles due to weakness elsewhere in the trunk.
+Improving your trunk strength can be defensive in help both prevent and rehab any groin strains.

 Disclaimer: Sydney Physio Clinic provides this information as an educational service and is not intended to serve as medical advice.
 Anyone seeking specific advice or assistance on Rehabilitation Of An Adductor Strain should consult his or her physiotherapist, general practitioner or sports medicine specialist.